FOSSEE/st-scripts/getting_started_with_ipython/script.rst

 ..
 R4

-We get a prompt with ``In [1]:`` after getting some information about the version of Python installed and some help commands.
-If you get an error showing ``ipython is not installed``, please refer to the tutorial on how to install the packages.
+After getting some information about the version of Python installed and some help commands, we get a prompt with In[1]:.
+But, if you get an error saying 'ipython is not installed' then refer to the tutorial on how to install the packages.

 ..
 L4

-{{Point to the version information with mouse}}
+{{{Point to the version information with mouse}}}
-{{Point to the In[1]: prompt with mouse}}
+{{{Point to the In[1]: prompt with mouse}}}

 ..
 R5